 "My research focuses on local government service delivery, public finance, community wellbeing indicators, and community development.
 Currently, I am examining local government responses to fiscal stress after the Great Recession.
 I engage in the debate on whether local governments are progressive agents that maximize social welfare, or austerity machines that balance their budgets at the cost of community wellbeing.
 This is a comprehensive research project with 1) national level statistical analyses on service delivery and public finance and 2) focus groups and policy analysis conducted in collaboration with local government associations, state agencies, and community organizations on the drivers of fiscal stress and local responses."

-"My interests include land use change, landscape ecology, urban open space systems, and the spatial analysis of land development patterns in the United States.
-My research in Wisconsin has examined the conversion of prime farmland to residential development, the land use impacts of local onsite sewage disposal system policies, and the effects of subdivision ordinances on neighborhood development.
-I teach courses on urban design, site planning, and landscape architecture."
+"My interests include land use policy, landscape change, and the land planning and development process.
+My research in Wisconsin has examined the conversion of prime farmland to residential development, the land use impacts of local onsite sewage disposal system policies, and the effects of the built environment on children's health and well-being.
+I currently teach courses on urban design, site planning, and open space systems."

 "My research, teaching, and outreach programs examine economic linkages and public policies that address the nexis between natural resource management and community development.
 In addition, my work examines the role and impact of outdoor recreation and tourism in the multi-functionality of rural landscapes.
 Long-standing interests include resource dependency, forestry issues, and rural amenity-driven residential developmnet with particular focus on resulting tradeoffs and alternative land use compatibilities.
 In addition, I have worked with various regional economic and social models to assess the impacts of policy and economic change in rural areas."